Please note: This post is being constantly updated (last update was July 26, 2021).

 Justin Muzinich, former Deputy Treasury Secretary in the Trump Administration, is joining CFR.

 Matt Pottinger, who was the Deputy National Security Advisor in the Trump Administration, is now a Distinguished Visiting Fellow at the Hoover Institution.
+He is also a senior advisor at the Marathon Initiative.

 Trump's Housing and Urban Development (HUD) Secretary Ben Carson has started his own think tank.
 He follows in the footsteps of Trump's OMB chief Russ Vought, who is launching his own think tank and sister lobbying arm.